 If you are interested in individual counseling, please come to our drop-in hours, Monday thru Friday, from 9:45 am until 3:15 pm, to have an initial contact appointment with a counselor.
 During this brief evaluation, a counselor will discuss with you any questions you may have.
 You may also find it useful to read the FAQ section on this website.
 If you absolutely can not come during this time due to other important responsibilities, please call and discuss your concerns at 740-593-1616.

 CPS operates from a Brief Therapy Model.
 It is important to note that the number and frequency of sessions varies according to need, and involves the therapist's discretion.
 There are no additional charges for services for students who are covered under guaranteed tuition.
-Those who are not covered under guaranteed tuition (upper classmen, graduate and professional students) pay at $60.00 WellBeing fee for a given semester to receive all CPS services free of charge.
+Those who are not covered under guaranteed tuition (upper classmen, graduate and professional students) pay a WellBeing fee for a given semester to receive all CPS services.
 Anyone who no shows for an appointment or fails to cancel within 24 hours without a reasonable excuse will be charged a $20.00 No Show fee.
 Please read Your Rights and Responsibilities as a Consumer of Counseling under Information for Students.